 The fist challenge is to build a drawing machine based on this electrical kit.

-Two of these steppers with controllers ($3.88 CAD)
+Two of these steppers with controllers ($3.88 CAD) One of these servos ($1.83 CAD) An Uno ($7.64 CAD) A power supply ($4.31 CAD)

 That comes out to $17.66.
 None of this links or prices are well researched, your mileage may vary.
 Many people will have an Uno and a power supply so for them this is a $5 project.